 Small, But Active

 Just because a dog breed is small doesn’t mean the dog isn’t capable or swimming.
-Many people associate small dogs with lap dogs.
+Most people tend to associate small dogs with lap dogs (and rightfully so).
 And although the Chihuahua is a lap dog, they’re more active than you think.

 According to Hills Pet, these dogs are not only active but also enjoy being kept occupied, whether with cuddling, activities, mental stimulation or just lounging around.